JosephVanHeurck/TowRaiders/README.md

 - Your changelog needs a lot of work
 - It's the end of Week 7, I suspect you just need to be spending a lot more time on this to make progress, that's all :)

+# Joseph update 27/April
+I have finished developing the player's movement on the map in exploration map It involves the game first plotting a route of 9 places out of 18 places whos locations that are specified in a csv file I wanted to have a simple event occur, that upon reaching a few of the places on the map, another screen opens up and gives the player a choice between opening a chest or not, with the chest having a 50/50 chance of being a mimic
+However I've spent quite a lot of time debugging, so I haven't been able to complete that today